 11. Am I standing in the best place to make this photograph?

-12. Should I be standing straight up and shooting this photograph from eye level, or is there a better perspective?
+12. Should I be standing straight up and shooting this photograph from eye level, or is there a better viewpoint?

 13. Is it the best time of day to make this photograph?